 Beyond the Classroom

 Extra curricular opportunities are available for students to participate in throughout their time at Sandringham.
 At present we offer a Year 7 Computer Science Club, a Games Design Club and a more hands on and advanced Computer Science Club where students get to experiment with hardware less frequently used within curriculum time.
-In addition to these weekly clubs, we also offer students opportunities to enter both local and national competitions, this includes, Bafta Young Games Designer Competition, CISCO’s Little Big Award and many others.
+In addition to these weekly clubs, we also offer students opportunities to enter both local and national competitions, this includes, Bafta Young Games Designer Competition, Vodafone’s Digital Creator Challenge, BEBRAS challenge and the Matrix Cyber Security Challenge.

 The Computer Science faculty aims to enrich students learning beyond the classroom.
-We have developed close links with the University of Hertfordshire Computer Science faculty, as well as other companies and organisations, to assist us in providing exciting opportunities such as talks and lectures, hack days and other events for our students to participate in.
-In recent times we have secured activities, talks and visits from University of Hertfordshire, University College London, CISCO, Google, Intel, Silicon Abbey, just to name a few.
+We have developed close links with an number of companies and organisations, to assist us in providing exciting opportunities such as talks and lectures, hack days and other events for our students to participate in.
+In recent times we have secured activities, talks and visits from University of Hertfordshire, University College London, Stanford University, CISCO, Google, Intel, Silicon Abbey, just to name a few.

-Optional trips such as the Silicon Valley and San Francisco trip, National Computing Museum, and Farnborough Air Show Careers Days provide students with a chance to further their interests and allow them to see first-hand where Computer Science can lead them towards.
+Optional trips such as the Silicon Valley and San Francisco trip, National Computing Museum, and RIAT Careers Days provide students with a chance to further their interests and allow them to see first-hand where Computer Science can lead them towards.

 Department Twitter Wall